Skip to main content

 Signal Detection

 The identification of meaningful data points that indicate competitive moves or market shifts.
-Not all data is a signal — signal detection separates actionable intelligence from noise.
+Not all data is a signal, signal detection separates intelligence you can act on from noise.
 Strong signals include: pricing changes, executive departures, patent filings, and hiring surges.

 SWOT Analysis

-A strategic planning framework that evaluates Strengths, Weaknesses, Opportunities, and Threats.
-While widely used, SWOT analysis has limitations — it's subjective, static, and doesn't prioritize findings by impact.
-Modern CI supplements SWOT with data-driven analysis.
+A strategic planning framework developed at Stanford Research Institute in the 1960s and 1970s that evaluates Strengths, Weaknesses, Opportunities, and Threats.
+While widely used, SWOT analysis has limitations: it's subjective, static, and doesn't prioritize findings by impact.
+Modern CI in 2026 supplements SWOT with data-driven analysis from public sources.

 T